 Lean Manufacturing reduces production time and costs by eliminating waste (non-value-added activities).
 Its origins trace back to the concept of interchangeable parts; its evolution brings us into the term and process we know today.

 Lean Manufacturing was molded by leading scientists, industrial engineers, and innovative organizations such as Ford and Toyota.
-The core concept behind Lean Manufacturing, waste elimination, is a valuable strategy to increase the bottom line while speeding up the rate of production.
+The core concept, waste elimination, is a valuable strategy to increase the bottom line while speeding up the rate of production.

 However, as e-commerce and manufacturing demands increase, companies are discovering current processes for identifying and executing lean techniques are unable to keep with new customer expectations in a safe, reliable, and profitable manner.

 Today, to successfully eliminate waste, manufacturers need to incorporate robotic solutions.
 Robotic solutions merge the best of what humans and robots can do by utilizing the high-value strengths of each resource and eliminating non-value adds.